QMeqGR/qm-maxima/README.txt

 example, one can calculate the outcome of Stern-Gerlach experiments using built-in definitions of the Sx, Sy, and Sz operators for arbitrary spin, e.g.  ‘s={1/2, 1, 3/2, ...}’.
-For spin-1/2 the standard basis states in the ‘x’, ‘y’, and ‘z’-basis are available as ‘{xp,xm}’, ‘{yp,ym}’, and ‘{zp,zm}’, respectively.
+For spin-1/2 the standard basis kets in the ‘x’, ‘y’, and ‘z’-basis are available as ‘{xp,xm}’, ‘{yp,ym}’, and ‘{zp,zm}’, respectively.
 One can create general ket vectors with arbitrary but finite dimension and perform standard computations such as expectation value, variance, etc.  The angular